Teemursu/teemursu.github.io/projects.md

 ![Least common labels](/assets/img/least_common_labels.png#center){:width="70%"}

 Nevertheless, when looking at the least frequent labels, we can see that the model does not perform that well.
 The labels which did not contain an instance in the training data were omitted from the table.

+On the test set that was kept until the end of the course, we achieved an `F1-score 0.59` with precision 0.63 and recall 0.56.
+The first group did considerably better due to much higher recall, 0.64 (F1-score 0.62 and precision 0.61)

 # Smaller projects during my Bachelor studies